 Monitoring of Carbon Footprint

 For centuries, we humans have been leaving our carbon footprints, causing drastic effects on Earth.
-Monitoring the impact of carbon footprint is both a process and a tool aimed to help us in combating global warming and adaptation.
-According to OECD, monitoring agricultural performance, carbon footprints is able to guide the choices we make and address climate change.
+Monitoring the impact of carbon footprint is both a process and a tool aimed at helping us in combating global warming and adaptation.
+According to OECD, monitoring agricultural performance, and carbon footprints is able to guide the choices we make and address climate change.
 Monitoring of carbon footprint will become possible with Internet of Things technology.

 It is possible to monitor the land usage and water consumption, as well as the whole supply chain in order to make all the processes related to food security and agriculture more sustainable and make any input/output better.